edde-framework/edde/README.md

 # edde

-Edde is lightweight repository holding a new generation of Edde Framework without the original history and with a fresh new codebase.
+This is a successor of the original Edde Framework repository with a new history starting from the version 4.0 as the biggest jump over the whole history; this separation is done also because the original repository was quite heavy due to holding .runtime as an example.